roadiz/docs/intro/manual_config.rst

         "dbname": ""
     }

 Roadiz uses *Doctrine ORM* to store your data.
-It will directly pass this part to *Doctrine* so you can use every available drivers or options from its documentation at http://doctrine-dbal.readthedocs.org/en/latest/reference/configuration.html
+It will directly pass this JSON part to *Doctrine* so you can use every available drivers and options from its documentation at http://doctrine-dbal.readthedocs.org/en/latest/reference/configuration.html